-Chicago Cubs starting pitcher Jake Arrieta, who threw his second career no-hitter on Thursday, has been named National League Player of the Week for the week of April 18th-24th.
+Chicago Cubs pitcher Jake Arrieta has been named National League Player of the Week for the week of September 21st-27th.
 The announcement was made earlier today on MLB Network.

 In recognition of his National League Player of the Week Award, Jake Arrieta will be awarded a watch courtesy of Game Time, the leader in licensed sports watches, available at MLB.com.